coopcycle/coopcycle-docs/vault/admin.configuration.api.md

 ## Use the API keys

 <div class="alert alert-danger" role="alert">
-⚠️ You have to share these keys only with the developer of the WordPress website who will set up the CoopCycle plugin.
+⚠️ Only share these keys with the developer of your client's website who will set up the CoopCycle API.
 </div>

 Use the <i class="fa fa-copy"></i> `Copy` button for each key and send them securely to the person who will configure the plugin.